 Types of road cracks and how to avoid them

 Over time, road cracks can develop due to distress from traffic and the variety of harsh climate conditions they are subjected to.
-The type of road, as well as the type of distress, will have an impact on the different types of road cracks that can appear.
+The type of road, as well as the type of distress, will impact the different types of road cracks that can appear.

-In this guide, we’ll discuss the different types of road crack, what causes road cracking, and how it can be avoided.
+In this guide, we’ll discuss the different types of road cracks, what causes road cracking, and how it can be avoided.
 Read on to learn more about:

 The FHWA Distress Identification Manual identifies seven different types of road cracks: